Emmotes/ic_spoilers/docs/flint.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Take the Initiative** (Guess)
 > Until he takes damage in an area, Flint gains an Initiative stack whenever he attacks an enemy.
 Once he has taken damage, Flint gains Follow-Through stacks when he attacks instead.
-The damage of Forged Bonds is increased by $amount% for each Follow-Through stack he has, stacking multiplicatively.
-The number of Follow-Through stacks can not exceed the number of Initiative stacks he has gained, and Initiative caps at $amount stacks.
+The damage of Forged Bonds is increased by 100% for each Follow-Through stack he has, stacking multiplicatively.
+The number of Follow-Through stacks can not exceed the number of Initiative stacks he has gained, and Initiative caps at 100 stacks.
 Both stacks reset when changing areas or when Flint is moved in the formation or removed from it.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>